lightning-goats/cyberherd_extension/cyberherd_explanation.md

 The #CyberHerd is a community of Nostr users who collectively support the ⚡Lightning Goats⚡ project.
 As a herd member, you'll receive a share of all payments sent to feed the goats every time the feeder is triggered!

-**Important: The CyberHerd resets every night at midnight UTC.** All memberships and accumulated zap amounts are cleared, giving everyone a fresh start each day.
+**Important: The CyberHerd resets every night at midnight (Local Time).** All memberships and accumulated zap amounts are cleared, giving everyone a fresh start each day.
 This means:
 - All members are removed from the herd
 - All accumulated zap amounts reset to zero
 - New daily #CyberHerd note is posted for that day's membership